 Beginning in early 2010, Martin Marietta and Vulcan engaged in private negotiations regarding a potential friendly merger.
 But as Vulcan was unwilling to move towards a definitive agreement, on December 12, 2011, Martin Marietta delivered a proposal to Vulcan and commenced a hostile exchange offer to effect a business combination with Vulcan pursuant to which each outstanding share of Vulcan would be exchanged for 0.50 Martin Marietta shares (summarized in #17 of Annex H above).
-On December 22, 2011, the Vulcan board announced that it had unanimously determined to reject Martin Marietta's exchange offer and recommended to its shareholders to reject the offer.
-As of the date of this article, no definitive agreement has been entered into and Martin Marietta's exchange offer remains outstanding.
+On December 22, 2011, the Vulcan board announced that it had unanimously determined to reject Martin Marietta's exchange offer and recommended to its shareholders to reject the offer; Martin Marietta responded that day with a press release reiterating its interest in acquiring the company.
+Martin Marietta's exchange offer remained open until May 14, 2012, when it terminated the exchange offer and withdrew the related registration statement as required by a decision rendered May 4 by the Delaware Chancery Court.
+The crucial finding in this Delaware decision, which Martin Marietta lost on appeal, was that in the course of its hostile takeover attempt, Martin Marietta failed to comply with confidentiality agreements struck during earlier friendly merger negotiations with Vulcan.
+As a result, Martin Marietta was enjoined from pursuing an acquisition of the company for four months, which injunction expired September 14, 2012.
+Despite some speculation that Martin Marietta may again resume friendly merger negotiations, no such deal has been announced.

 On June 12, 2011, Allied World Assurance Company Holdings, Ltd. and Transatlantic Holdings, Inc. agreed to a merger of equals transaction, with stockholders of Transatlantic receiving 0.88 Allied common stock for each Transatlantic share held (Allied and Transatlantic subsequently terminated the transaction on September 15, 2011).
 In an attempt to "deal-jump" this transaction, on July 12, 2011, Validus announced its unsolicited proposal to acquire all outstanding shares of Transatlantic in exchange for 1.5564 shares of Validus common stock and \$8.00 in cash pursuant to a one-time special dividend from Transatlantic for each share of Transatlantic common stock (Validus withdrew this offer on November 28, 2011).
-Transatlantic did not accept Validus' offer and subsequently entered into an agreement to be acquired by Alleghany Corporation, pursuant to which Transatlantic stockholders will receive 0.145 Alleghany common stock and \$14.22 in cash for each Transatlantic share held, as summarized in #19 of Annex H above.
+Transatlantic did not accept Validus' offer and subsequently entered into an agreement to be acquired by Alleghany

 Acquiror Target Deal Value (\$ mill) Date Announced Consideration Unit vs. Election, Allocation Procedure Fixed Exchange Ratio Fixed Value Cap/ Collar Walk- away 21.
-The PNC Financial Services Group, Inc. RBC Bank (USA) 3,450.00 6/20/11 Common stock and/or cash, at the election of the acquiror56 Unit56 No Yes Yes 56 No
+The PNC Financial Services Group, Inc. RBC Bank (USA) 3,450.00 6/20/11 Common stock and/or cash, at the election of the acquiror 57 Unit 56 No Yes Yes 56 No